Let's Turn It On

 Written by Freddie Mercury

-This is almost a different song in many places (except the chorus, really) and a far cry from the end result.
+Recorded May 29, 1984, this is almost a different song in many places (except the chorus, really) and a far cry from the end result.
 Worth listening to for the different lyrics and to see how much a song can change in its development, this version seems to show the first stage of the song's evolution.

 Love Me Like There's No Tomorrow (2nd Early Version) 1:03